-Depending on your generational upbringing, your first thoughts might conjure up images of Cheech and Chong.
-Marijuana is often associated with the hippy culture because of its widespread use in the late 1960s.
-The pothead stereotype is often associated with laziness, dirtiness, lack of motivation, or homelessness.
+Depending on your generational upbringing, your first thoughts might conjure up images of Cheech and Chong or the hippy culture because of its widespread use in the late 1960s.
+Marijuana is often associated with laziness, dirtiness, lack of motivation, or homelessness.
 While this might be true in some cases, this generalization isn’t accurate.

 Medical marijuana can treat PTSD, anxiety, cancer, arthritis, seizures, and other debilitating illnesses.
 Despite what the government or Big Pharma might want you to believe, research and studies have proven the benefits of this plant.
 People don’t die from cannabis use; they are helped by it.

 The Alcohol Brand

-With more people suffering problems from alcohol than cannabis, shouldn’t the Cannabis Stigma be removed from our culture?
+This begs the question.
+With more people suffering problems from alcohol, shouldn’t the cannabis stigma be removed from our culture and thus legalized federally?

-I started consuming alcohol at the age of 15.
-I smoked cannabis from the age of 16 until 23.
-In all my years of doing both, I made worse decisions and mistakes while under the influence of alcohol.
+I started drinking alcohol at the age of 15 and tried marijuana for the first time at age 17.
+In all my teenage years of doing both, I made the absolute worst decisions while under the influence of alcohol.

-When I used alcohol and got drunk, I could be extremely volatile.
-There were times when I was violent or put my life in extreme danger.
-I did things I was not proud of and that have caused me great pain.
-In my adult life, I’ve made stupid choices because of alcohol.
+Alcohol use was a completely different story!
+When I got drunk, I could be extremely volatile and there were numerous times I put my life in danger.
+I did things I wasn’t proud of or that have caused me great pain.
+Even in my adult life, I’ve made incredibly stupid choices because of alcohol.